-Online Reputation Management referred as ORM, eReputation is a reputation of the person, brands or any entity found on the internet.
-It can be positive, negative or neutral.
+Online Reputation Management, referred to as ORM, eReputation is a reputation of the person, brands, or any entity found on the internet.
+It can be positive, negative, or neutral.

-Online reputation of the businesses or person’s is highly important because its directly influence on the sells of products or services.
-Positive reputation helps sell more products or services while negative reputation leads to decline is revenue severely.
+The online reputation of the businesses or persons is crucial because it directly influences the sales of products or services.
+A positive reputation helps sell more products or services, while a negative reputation leads to a severe decline in revenue.

-Online reputation management services include creating a positive web properties to cover up the negative search results amongst the major search engines.
-Sometimes ORM services include direct removals of negatives reviews and contents.
+Online reputation management services include creating a favorable web property to cover up the negative search results amongst the major search engines.
+Sometimes ORM services include direct removals of negative reviews and contents.

 How much does online reputation management cost?

-ORM campaign for the small sizes businesses start at 3,000$ per months and its goes upto 10,000$ per months for medium sizes business and 100k+ per months for big brands.
+The ORM campaign for small-sized businesses starts at 3,000$ per month, and it goes up to 10,000$ per month for medium-sized companies and 100k+ per month for big brands.

-The reputation of a company directly mirrors the brand to the entire world, where, poor reputation means comprising of valued customers, disappointing potential investors and declining the business rating to a great low.
+A company’s reputation directly mirrors the brand to the entire world, where poor reputation means comprising valued customers, disappointing potential investors, and declining the business rating to a significant low.

-Hence, preserving a strong reputation is the only way out.
+Hence, preserving a solid reputation is the only way out.

-Poor reputation and an unwelcoming brand is a consequence of some hurtful comments, bad reviews, low rating and market controversies, which can make your brand highly vulnerable to poor performance.
+Poor reputation and an unwelcome brand are consequences of some hurtful comments, bad reviews, low ratings, and market controversies, which can make your brand highly vulnerable to poor performance.

-For this, reputation management is an ultimate resolution that can safeguard, monitor and manage to develop and preserve a constructive online and offline repute.
+For this, reputation management is an ultimate resolution that can safeguard, monitor, and manage to develop and preserve a constructive online and offline reputation.

 Read More: How To Remove Negative Content From Google

-Protection of the reputation over both online and offline platforms requires heaps of time and efforts, which boosts the search landscape of your brand and protects it from potential unforeseen risks.
+Protection of the reputation over both online and offline platforms requires heaps of time and effort, which boosts the search landscape of your brand and protects it from potential unforeseen risks.